phcode-dev/phoenix-git-port/README.md

 # Phoenix-Git [![build status](https://travis-ci.org/zaggino/brackets-git.svg?branch=master)](https://travis-ci.org/zaggino/brackets-git)

-This is a temporary repo to port in the brackets-git extension into phoenix code.
-This is created to track all changes made to the original extension and help to understand what all changes were made for future reference.
-This repo will be archives as soon as this extension is merged into phoenix code.
+This is a temporary repository created to port the brackets-git extension into Phoenix Code.
+It serves as a tracking mechanism to understand and document all changes made to the original extension, providing reference for future development.
+This repo will be archived once the extension is successfully merged into Phoenix Code.

-The original extension was written in trypescript, and as phoenix core will be pure JS, we need a js impl.
-Luckily, the extension was originally written in js and only sprinkled ts for code hints to work in older versions of vscode.
-So the ts compiled output was usable as is with comments and structure intact.
+The original extension was written in TypeScript, and as Phoenix core will be pure JavaScript, we need a JS implementation.
+Fortunately, the extension was originally written in JS with TypeScript sprinkled only for code hints in older versions of VSCode.
+The TypeScript compiled output was usable as-is with comments and structure intact.
 We copied the compiled extension as the base and build from there.

-Platform supported: Windows, Mac OS X, GNU/Linux

-In browsers, we could use isomorphic git, but we may need to make changes to our fs access backed vfs to add support. it also brings in problems as the fs access apis doesnt support changing file modes(Eg. read only, executable flags etc..)
+Platform support includes Windows, Mac OS X, and GNU/Linux.
+In browsers, we could use isomorphic-git, but this requires changes to our filesystem access backed VFS to add support.
+While browser filesystem APIs don't support changing file modes (e.g., read-only, executable flags), we could implement read-only mode to help browser users view changes in UI.
-But we could make it work in read only mode to help browser users to atleast see the changes in ui. files fs is supported by isomorphic git, so we could use that in indexed db backed fs paths.
+Since isomorphic-git supports filer, we need modify our vfs to make it compatible with isomorphic-git.

 ## Old extension readme follows